Skip to main content

 "subAgents": ["security", "uiux"] // both

 When to use both: For pages with user interaction (forms, buttons, navigation), running both agents together gives a complete picture.
 When to use one: For internal API endpoints or system-only pages, security alone may be sufficient.
-For static marketing pages, quality alone may be more relevant.
+For static marketing pages, uiux alone may be more relevant.
+When to use none: To verify that a flow can be completed end-to-end without checking for specific issues — the task fails if the agent cannot finish it, which surfaces bugs in the flow itself.
+An empty array can also be used to set up state (e.g. log in) before a subsequent task that runs evaluations.

 Two ways to configure